lephisto/tesla-apiscraper/README.md

 ## Known Limitations and issues

 - If you narrow down Timefilter too much, and there are no Measurements, you won't see anything in the Graph and Discrete.
+- The Code is far from being clean and in some way spaghetti'ish.
+This will be cleaned up in future Versions.

 ## No